clethrill/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 >
 > Should the players mention an interest in traveling to Krezk, Adrian asks them to accompany the wagon, noting, "Krezk can be unwelcoming to strangers, but with a good word from us and a shipment of wine, they'll be sure to welcome you with open arms."
 >
-> While visiting Krezk, the brothers mention the players' names and descriptions to Burgomaster Dmitri Krezkov.
+> While visiting Krezk, the brothers mention the players' names and descriptions to Mayor Dmitri Krezkov.
 The players are welcome guests in Krezk should they visit the village thereafter.
 See [[Arc K - The Fallen Abbey]] for more information about the players' adventures in Krezk.

 > [!abstract]+ **News from Barovia**
 > If the players use the *Keeper's whistle* to seek news from the village of Barovia, they can receive the following information: